West Oxfordshire - too good to lose

 We play a key role in driving economic growth in West Oxfordshire.
 We have secured significant inward investment in the District, attracted new businesses and helped many businesses grow.
 The unemployment rate is now one of the lowest in England.

-In a nutshell, a One Oxfordshire authority will mean West Oxfordshire residents will PAY MORE and GET LESS.
+In a nutshell, a single unitary council will mean West Oxfordshire residents will PAY MORE and GET LESS.